micmejia/bible-dump/NKJV/Psalms/Ps 7.md

 Let the enemy pursue me and overtake _me;_ Yes, let him trample my life to the earth, And lay my honor in the dust. <i class="selah">Selah_

 ###### 6
-Arise, O Lord, in Your anger; Lift Yourself up because of the rage of my enemies; Rise up [^b]for me _to_ the judgment You have commanded!
+Arise, O Lord, in Your anger; Lift Yourself up because of the rage of my enemies; Rise up for me _to_ the judgment You have commanded!

 ###### 7
 So the congregation of the peoples shall surround You; For their sakes, therefore, return on high.